There are two types of meals that save your time and your budget.

 Tortilla chips or corn chips

-This is my absolute favorite part to say- Dump everything listed above (no draining, except the meat) into the crock pot!
+This is my absolute favorite part of this recipe- Dump everything listed above (no draining, except the meat) into the crock pot!
 Cook on high 2-3 hours or low 5-6 hours.

 Serve with the tortilla chips or corn chips, shredded cheese and sour cream.
 Jalapeños if you’re a fan of hot and spicy.